blackbaud/sky-api-docs/content/support/issues/index.md

 ## 2017-12-12
 We are aware of an issue with the new [Period summary]({{stache.config.portal_endpoints_period_summary_process_start}}) and [Period summary list]({{stache.config.portal_endpoints_period_summary_list}}) endpoints returning incorrect balances for some accounts.
-We recommend not relying on these values currently, and will provide an update as soon as it is available.
+We will provide an update as soon as it is available, but currently, we recommend not relying on these values.

 ## 2017-04-26
 ### Resolved